entropy-flux/TorchSystem/docs/index.md

 ## Example

-Let's build a simple training system using the framework.
-First, we can define our domain with protocols, while this is not strictly necessary it's a good practice to define the interfaces first.
+First, we can define our domain model with protocols, while not strictly necessary and not part of the framework, it's a good practice to define the interfaces of what you want to build first.

 ```python
 # src/domain.py